OisinWrites/Rock-Beats-_/README.md

     Fixed now.

 ### Errors Remaining
-- input form for player name is too long and needs to be shortened, I believe it can
-- be achieved with bootstrap.
+- Input form for player name is too long and needs to be shortened, I believe it can be achieved with bootstrap.
 It is being left as is for submission.`
+- Player name, ties, and CPU text are not sufficiently styled to be in line with eachother.
+- After fix button selection, when the actionword div replaces the best of five div, the buttons jump position.
+On pc this can cause an unintentional drag and highlight action by the user.

+### Future plans for the site
+- The 'Face the Computer' navigation link is a little lack-luster and without significant functionality as it only drops the users screen beneath itself.
+(I kept it to fit the theme of the cpu being enemity, offering the player time to 'prepare' or if they were ready to 'face the computer').
+I would make this function more impactful, such as disappearing the whole first section behind a 'Start Game' button that the 'Face the Computer' nav link also activated.
+- I would like to add in a timing function between player choice selection and both the action relationship div and past moves div that reveal the cpu's choice.
+The timing would be a "1, 2, and on 3" count, to emulate the classic playing of the game "Rock, Paper, Scissors", where players shake their hand in a fist on the rock and paper count, declaring their move on the scissors count.
+- I would like to add in retro feeling, 8-bit, music, with a mute toggle in the banner, that plays throughout the game, but also includes timed sound effects for the 3 punch countdown, a win, loss or tie.
+- I would like to arrange the player selections in a circle, and animate the opposing selections accordingly, and have the score counter in the middle of the circle so that the entire game existed with that cicurlar space.

 ## Credits and Sources